Solunska/udemy-course-react-projects/README.md

     - **Overview:** An event management application showcasing React Router concepts like loaders, actions, and error handling for building dynamic interfaces.
     - **Folder:** [`Events`](./15.%20Events)

-## Conclusion

-These projects provide a comprehensive learning experience in React development, covering a wide range of topics and scenarios commonly encountered in real-world applications.
 Feel free to explore each project folder for detailed documentation 🚀👩‍💻👨‍💻